Aucotec AG reached its highest turnover growth in FY14.

-A round-up of this week’s international cement news, from new contracts to corporate social responsibility initiatives.
+A round-up of this week’s cement news, from the latest on the LafargeHolcim merger to regional cement statistics.

 The 14th Annual Cement Industry Environment and Energy Awards recognise plants that go further in their efforts to reduce their environmental impact.

 Lafarge and Holcim have announced further information about the assets they propose for disposal in the US in order to facilitate their merger.

 BASF India Ltd has begun commercial production at its new construction chemicals plant in Nellore, Andhra Pradesh, its fifth production facility in the country.

 Cement consumption in Cataluña, Spain, grew by 12.5% y/y in March 2015 and by 8.1% y/y in 1Q15.

 The Transportation and Infrastructure Committee has approved the Regulatory Integrity Protection Act (H.R.
 1732), which requires the withdrawal of the Waters of the United States rule.

 Holcim has issued a statement saying that the proposal for Filaret Galchev to join the Board of Directors of LafargeHolcim came too late for inclusion into the EGM agenda.

 Cement Manufacturers Association and Cement Sustainability Initiative joined to present the cement sector’s perspective on the development of INDCs.